sebschlo/PortfolioCDP/content/projects/hoat-paper.md

 ---
-title: Augmented Reality Experience
+title: Kurokawa and Metabolism Theory
-description: An AR exploration of cultural heritage sites
+description: An analysis of the text 'Metabolism in Architecture' by Kisho Kurokawa
-thumbnail: /images/all3.jpg
+thumbnail: /images/Kurokawa.png
-wall: 0
+wall: 1
-positionX: 5
+positionX: -6
-positionY: 0
+positionY: -2.5
-scale: 1.1
+scale: 1.7
 ---

 # Augmented Reality Experience